nikshrma/relay/README.md

 1. **Frontend** calls `sendMessage(to, content)` which writes a JSON frame to the open WebSocket: `{ type: "send_message", payload: { to, content } }`
 2. **Backend WS handler** receives it, validates the payload, and does two things simultaneously:
    - Persists the message to PostgreSQL via Prisma
-   - Looks up the recipient's socket in the in-memory connection store (which I will update to be a singleton SocketManager class instead of just a map)
+   - Publishes the message to a Redis Pub/Sub channel, allowing the `SocketManager` to deliver it regardless of which server instance the recipient is connected to.
 3. If the recipient is online, the backend **pushes** the message to their socket as a `receive_message` event, they see it instantly
 4. If they're offline, the message is still in the database.
 Next time they open the chat, the frontend fetches history via the REST endpoint `/messages?userId=...`
 5. The sender gets an `ack` back over the WebSocket confirming the message was processed

-No message broker, no queue, no Redis (yet - that is the plan for v2).
-Just an in-memory `Map<userId, WebSocket>` and a database.
-It's simple, it works for a single server, and it's the kind of thing that makes you appreciate what a system like Kafka(v2.5 maybe?) is actually solving when you eventually need it.
+There's no heavy message queue like Kafka (yet - maybe v2.5?), but we've now upgraded to use Redis Pub/Sub for horizontal scaling instead of just relying on an in-memory `Map`.
+It's the kind of thing that makes you appreciate distributed systems when you actually need them.

 ### The Auth Flow